The fear of man brings a snare, but he who trusts in the Lord will be exalted. —Proverbs 29:25

 You are very focused on trying to be “perfect”, according to what you believe is “perfect”.

-You fear exposing your own faults and mistakes to others.
+You fear exposure of your own faults and mistakes to others.

 You have trouble expressing your own feelings that differ from others.